shivammathur/setup-php/.github/PULL_REQUEST_TEMPLATE.md

 ## A Pull Request should be associated with an Issue.

-> We wish to have discussions in Issues.
-A single issue may be targeted by multiple PRs.
-> If you're offering a new feature or fixing anything, we'd like to know beforehand in Issues,
+> If you're fixing a bug, adding a new feature or improving something please provide the details in Issues,
-> and potentially we'll be able to point development in a particular direction.
+> so that the development can be pointed in the intended direction.

-Related issue:
+Related issue: <!-- Please link the related issue -->

 > Further notes in [Contribution Guidelines](.github/CONTRIBUTING.md)
-> Thank you!
-We are open to PRs, but please understand if for technical reasons we are unable to accept each and any PR
+> Thank you for your contribution.

 ### Description